HOME ABOUT LINKS CONTINUING RESEARCH PAGES SPEAKERS ABSTRACTS

 Abdel Hernández San Juan, photo by Leonor Antoni

-Abdel Hernández San Juan is a freelance writer, critic and lecturer and among the most innovative and erudite practitioners in the field of art and ethnographic research.
+Abdel Hernández San Juan is a freelance writer, critic and lecturer and considered to be among the most innovative and erudite practitioners in the field of art and ethnographic research.
 He is the author of several books and curator of "Artists in Trance".
 During his residency in Houston he was visiting profesor of theory in the Department of Anthropology at Rice University.
 As Lecturer he has been teaching at several universities, art spaces and museums in Caracas (Venezuela) and the United States.
-He lives in Caracas, Venezuela, and also is a profesor of theory at the ISA, La Habana, Cuba.
+He has also lived in Caracas, Venezuela and taught as a professor of theory at the ISA, La Habana, Cuba.
+He has been a permanent resident of the United States and residing in Texas since 1998.

-For an introduction to the context for this publication, see the references to "Artists in Trance" and the Houston worksshop course which took place as a convergence of anthropologists and artists.
+For an introduction to the context for this publication, see the references to "Artists in Trance" and the Houston workshop course which took place as a convergence of anthropologists and artists in 1997.
+The publication of the writings of Abdel Hernández has been made possible through sustained collaboration and correspondence with Digital Cultures over the past years.

-Workshop outcomes and further resarch developments in dance technologies continue here
+Workshop outcomes and further research developments in dance technologies continue here

 1 2 3 4 5 6 7 8 9 10 11 12